PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

 the request, then the request is denied.
 A deny returns an HTTP status code 403.

 ## Review Your Request Attributes
-Kubernetes reviews only the following API request attributes:
+PlaidCloud reviews only the following API request attributes:

  * **user** - The `user` string provided during authentication.
  * **group** - The list of group names to which the authenticated user belongs.